araalinetworks/api/doc/source/guide_goshelly.rst

                 ./goshelly_linux assess --IP <IP_ADDRESS>
             For MacOS::
                 ./goshelly_darwin assess --IP <IP_ADDRESS>
     4. Wait for GoShelly to run on your system and return results.
-Also check your Araali Console to view GoShelly in action.
+You may also check your Araali Console to view GoShelly in action.